pjotrp/deploy/README.md

 sheepdog_borg.rb -b /export/backup/borg-etc /etc
 ```

+`sheepdog_borg` checks file permissions and will only run with a
+passphrase set in $HOME/.borg-pass.
+See the script for more info.
+`sheepdog_borg` can be run as root.
+For security reasons, do not do
+set that up as a CRON job.

 ## Find if a directory changed

 When doing backups we want to know (1) whether a command ran,